Jan Cameron: Philanthropy

 Cameron is a philanthropist and supporter of animal welfare and various charities.
 In 2010 she founded the Animal Justice Fund, donating five million dollars to start the organisation, which states its mission as "to promote the cause of animal welfare through strategic litigation, public awareness campaigns and the prosecution of persons or businesses who commit offences against animals used in intensive farming or through commercial and/or recreational practices."

 The following year, in May 2011, Cameron donated 60 acres on the Freycinet Peninsula to start one of three Devil Islands; safe havens for Tasmanian devil breeding populations to be isolated from populations infected with the devil facial tumour disease.
 She has also supported Brightside Animal Sanctuary, an animal sanctuary in Cygnet, Tasmania, through the Elsie Cameron Fund, for several years.
 Cameron has also continued to donate profits from all Chickenfeed stores in Tasmania to various charities, for the last two years.

 Cameron gained media attention in Tasmania when she and Graeme Wood, founder of Wotif.com purchased the Triabunna native forest woodchip mill in 2011 from Gunns, installing former Wilderness Society executive director Alec Marr as manager.
 After the Premier of Tasmania Lara Giddings contacted her, it was agreed that the woodchip mill would continue for 4 to 5 years, before it is converted into the planned eco-resort.
 Currently, the mill is not in operation.

+Legal Issues

+Jan Cameron was charged by the Australian Securities & Investments Commission (ASIC) in 2020 of using an offshore entity to hide control of $14 million in Bellamy's shares.
+She was found guilty in December 2023, and was convicted and fined $8,000 in March 2024.